 Team Leader Training

-In addition to learning how to evangelize, a team leader needs to learn how to lead a fruitful evangelization team.
-Brian Lee hosts a quarterly onboarding webinar for Team Leaders where he goes over everything involved in being a team leader.
-Topics include:
+In addition to learning how to evangelize, a team leader needs to learn how to effectively lead a team.
+So, on the first Saturday of each month at noon EST, we host a monthly onboarding webinar for new Team Leaders.
+The topics we cover include:

 Also, check out our Team Leader Training video course